Optimal Control of Multiclass Fluid Queueing Networks: A Machine Learning Approach: Introduction

 The structure of this paper is as follows.
 Section \ref{sec:background} provides the definition of MFQNET control, along with the associated optimality conditions.
-We also provide a brief review of OCT-H. Section \ref{sec:main} provides our theoretical results on the structure of optimal policy for MFQNET control.
-We then develop a learning algorithm based on OCT-H and provide a small example to illustrate the method.
-Section \ref{sec:numerical experiment} reports the results of computational experiments, where we analyze the accuracy, speed, and interpretability of our approach.
+We also provide a brief review of OCT-H and robust MFQNETs.
+Section \ref{sec:main} provides our theoretical results on the structure of optimal policy for MFQNET control problems.
+We develop a learning algorithm based on OCT-H and provide a small example to illustrate the method.
+Then, we extend the results to robust MFQNETs.
+Section \ref{sec:numerical experiment} reports the results of computational experiments.
+In Section \ref{sec:conclusion}, we provide our conclusions.

 \paragraph{Notational conventions} Throughout this paper, we use lower case boldface letters to denote vectors and upper case boldface letters to denote matrices.
-The $i_{th} $ entry of a vector $\bm{x}$ is denoted $x_i$, and the entry in the $i_{th}$ row and $j_{th}$ column of a matrix $\bm{A}$ is denoted $a_{ij}$.
+The $i_{th} $ entry of a vector $\bm{x}$ is denoted $x_i$ or $[\bm{x}]_i$, and the entry in the $i_{th}$ row and $j_{th}$ column of a matrix $\bm{A}$ is denoted $a_{ij}$.
 Division between two vectors is always assumed to be entry-wise.
 We use $\bm{e}$ to denote the vector of all ones and $\bm{0}$ to denote the vector of zeros.
 We use $x(\cdot)$ to denote a real-valued function, and $\bm{x}(\cdot)$ to denote a vector whose entries are real-valued functions.
 We use $\bm{x}$ instead of $\bm{x}(\cdot)$ when it is clear from the context that $\bm{x}$ is referring to a vector of functions.
+We use the expression $\dot{x}(t) \triangleq \frac{dx(t)}{dt}$, the derivative of $x(t)$ with respect to $t$.